Suggested links

 – Dr. Robert Cameron

-Dr. Cameron believes in maintenance therapy for pleural mesothelioma — an ongoing, daily medication to control the remaining mesothelioma cells and keep them at bay.
+Dr. Cameron believes in maintenance therapy for pleural mesothelioma — an ongoing, daily medication to control and keep the remaining cells at bay.
 His studies have proven that this method can work successfully for many years, and the patient can continue to live a relatively healthy life.

 Veterans Treatment